Cracking WEP & WPA2-PSK Wireless Encryption Redux

 Conducting the attack

-After configuring the interface, airodump-ng is used to perform the initial target AP identification as shown in the example below.
-In the below example, it is unknown whether the target AP is on 2.4GHz or a 5GHz frequency, therefore the --band abg switch is used to enable channel hopping across both spectrums.
-The -a is used to attempt to reduce the noise presented by airodump-ng in high population areas by only reporting on clients observed to be associated to an AP.
+is used to perform the initial target AP identification as shown in the example below.
+In the below example, it is unknown whether the target AP is on 2.4GHz or a 5GHz frequency, therefore the --band abg

 sudo airodump-ng --band abg -a wlan0

-At which point, airodump-ng is turned off and wireshark is launched.
+is launched.
 This allows for an easier method to observe connected clients to the target AP, for the reason mentioned in why my process has been changed.

-After the target AP’s channel had been identified, the monitor interface is manually changed to match the target AP’s channel, using the iwconfig like below:
+After the target AP’s channel had been identified, the monitor interface is manually changed to match the target AP’s channel, using the iwconfig

 sudo iwconfig wlan0 channel 1

-Once wireshark is launched, it is attached to the monitor interface and the below display filter is used to focus on the target AP, by BSSID, and only see data frames exchanged between clients and the AP.
+is launched, it is attached to the monitor interface and the below display filter is used to focus on the target AP, by BSSID, and only see data frames exchanged between clients and the AP.

 wlan.bssid == 7a:65:59:27:f4:0f and wlan.fc.type eq 2

-Having identified a connected client is known, aireplay-ng can be used to perform the WEP ARP replay attack using the following command example, below is an explanation of the command:
+can be used to perform the WEP ARP replay attack using the following command example, below is an explanation of the command:

-• -3 switch is for the ARP replay
+switch is for the ARP replay-b

-• -h switch supplied the MAC address of the connected client
+switch supplied the MAC address of the connected client

 sudo aireplay-ng -3 -b 7A:65:59:27:F4:0F -h FA:26:74:E8:E5:D6 wlan0

-Using the above command aircrack-ng will listen for an ARP frame from the connected client, and automatically forge and begin to continuously transmit the forged ARP frame to coerce responses.
+will listen for an ARP frame from the connected client, and automatically forge and begin to continuously transmit the forged ARP frame to coerce responses.
 The below image represents the process occurring.

 As a rule of thumb, it is typically recommended to capture at least 50,000 ARP requests as there is generally enough key material across all frames to brute force the WEP key.
-Once the desired amount of ARP request have been captured, wireshark is used to save the captured frames to a PCAP.
+Once the desired amount of ARP request have been captured, wireshark

-Unfortunately hashcat does not support WEP cracking as it is considered a legacy encryption algorithm and is not worth supporting.
+does not support WEP cracking as it is considered a legacy encryption algorithm and is not worth supporting.

-The aircrack-ng tool is used brute force the WEP key, as demonstrated using the below command:
+tool is used brute force the WEP key, as demonstrated using the below command:

 aircrack-ng -e demo 21012023-wifi-wep.pcap